-Enterprise risk management (ERM) can help businesses overcome this challenge.
-ERM framework comprises the stages of identification, evaluation, and reduction of risks.
+Enterprise risk management (ERM) can help businesses overcome these challenges.
+This framework is comprised of different stages, including identification, evaluation, and reduction of risks.
 An essential component of ERM is the creation of metrics known as “key risk indicators” or KRIs.
-ERM’s core lies in these “key risk indicators” (KRIs).

 The Role of KRIs in Enterprise Risk Management